What's on in Leicester, the county town of Leicestershire certainly has a lot to offer, not least a history dating back 2000 years to the Iron Age.

 And of course, it’s the home of Red Leicester cheese, the history of which goes way back to the 17th century.
 May we suggest pairing a chunk of cheese with another East Midlands food favourite, the Melton Mowbray Pork Pie, which you can also have a go at making yourself at Brockleby Pie Marking Class?

 The landmark Curve theatre is also a must-see, if only to marvel at the architecture.

 There’s also loads of musical events throughout the year, from the Caribbean Carnival to the Simon Says music festival in July, and also the Riverside Festival in June

 Plus you even have the Leicester’s Asian community really go all-out for Diwali, hosting the biggest celebration of the festival of lights seen outside of India.

-Get yourself down to the Golden Mile for the big switch on, and head to Belgrade Road for a street party like you’ve never seen!
+Get yourself down to the Golden Mile for the big switch on, and head to Belgrave Road for a street party like you’ve never seen!
 There’ll be dancing, street food and loads of cultural events throughout the city.

 You can also download one of the many self guided walks from Curious About, so that you can make the most of your time exploring Leicester

 The National Space Centre is an award-winning attraction just a couple of miles outside of the city centre, and easy to reach by car, park & ride or train.

 See if you’re up to the challenge of being an astronaut by completing a series of mental and physical task in the Tranquility Base.
 Experience the iconic walks through the Columbus Module to the International Space Station, and find out just how you go to the toilet in space!